FreightWaves SONAR Outbound Tender Volume Index (OTVI)

 FreightWaves SONAR Outbound Tender Volume Index (OTVI) is a measurement of electronic offers from shippers to truckload carriers for the transport of goods.
 OTVI is an indicator of raw demand for trucking capacity.
 Truckload freight volume is a barometer for business activity around physical goods required by businesses and consumers.

 Uniquely important, tender data is a leading indicator of raw demand.
-In SONAR, tender data shows users future freight movement.
+In SONAR, tender data shows future freight movement.
 Compared to freight payment data, which is reported after freight is delivered, tender data is a more up-to-date and reliable indicator of market demand.

 Who uses OTVI data?